CTH1184/571WebProject/README.md

 # WECE Website
-Web link powered by Vercel: https://571-web-project.vercel.app/
+Web link powered by Vercel: https://571-web-project.vercel.app/ <--- USE THIS

 ## What this project is